The Ray Bradbury Theater

-The Ray Bradbury Theater is an anthology series that ran for three seasons on First Choice Superchannel in Canada and HBO in the United States from 1985 to 1986, and then on USA Network, running for four additional seasons from 1988 to 1992; episodes aired on the Global Television Network in Canada from 1991 to 1994.
+The Ray Bradbury Theatre is an anthology series that ran for three seasons on First Choice Superchannel in Canada and HBO in the United States from 1985 to 1986, and then on USA Network, running for four additional seasons from 1988 to 1992; episodes aired on the Global Television Network in Canada from 1991 to 1994.
 It was shown in reruns on the Sci Fi Channel and later on the Retro Television Network.
 It currently airs on Comet and can be streamed on IMDb TV, Peacock, Pluto TV and The Roku Channel.